soleilEye/SOC-Analyst/Security Information and Event Management/SIEM.md

 ## What is SIEM?

 Security information and event management (SIEM), is a security solution that provides the real time logging of events in an environment.
 The actual purpose for event logging is to detect security threats.
 It is a tool that collects data from various endpoints/network devices across the network, stores them at a centralized place, and performs correlation on them.
-The ones that interest us most as SOC analysts are: they filter the data that they collect and create alerts for any suspicious events.
+The ones that interest us most as SOC analysts are: they filter the data that they collect.

 <p align="center">
   <img src=https://github.com/AM1RKA/SOC-Analyst/blob/main/Security%20Information%20and%20Event%20Management/Images/siem%20alert.png>
 </p>

+SIEM is used to provide correlation on the collected data to detect threats.
+Once a threat is detected, or a certain threshold is crossed, an alert is raised.
+This alert enables the analysts to take suitable actions based on the investigation.
+SIEM plays an important role in the Cyber Security domain and helps detect and protect against the latest threats in a timely manner.
+It provides good visibility of what's happening within the network infrastructure.

 Example of an alert: If someone on a Windows operating system attempts to enter 20 incorrect passwords in 10 seconds, this is suspicious activity, it is not likely that someone who forgot their password would try to re-enter their password so many times in such a short period.
 This is why we create a SIEM rule/filter, to determine such activities that exceed the threshold values.
 Due to this SIEM rule an alert will be created if such a situation occurs.